-Companies normally focus on individual transactions with the aim mating individual customer lifetime value and designing their market offerings and prices to make a profit over the customer’s lifetime.
+One of the changes that has happened to Marketing in the new economy is that companies normally focused on individual transactions changed their attitude and concentrated on individual customer lifetime value and designing their market offerings and prices to make a profit over the customer’s lifetime.
 The company will sometimes underprice to gain new customers and will be generous in its pricing and services to existing customers with an eye toward retaining them for the long run.

 FROM FOCUSING ON JUST THE FINANCIAL SECORECARD TO FOCUSING ALSO ON THE MARKETING SCORECARD